Bohren & der Club of Gore

-Bohren & der Club of Gore is a German dark jazz / ambient band from Nordrhein-Westfalen, Germany.
+Bohren & der Club of Gore is a German dark jazz / ambient band from Mülheim, North Rhine-Westphalia.

 History

-The band was founded in 1992 in Mülheim an der Ruhr, Germany by Thorsten Benning, Morten Gass, Robin Rodenberg and Reiner Henseleit.
+The band was formed in 1988 in Mülheim an der Ruhr, Germany by Thorsten Benning, Morten Gass, Robin Rodenberg and Reiner Henseleit.
 Originally, group members started out playing in various hardcore punk bands such as 7 Inch Boots (all members since 1988) and Chronical Diarrhoea (Thorsten Benning and Reiner Henseleit).
-In 1992 they produced a crossover of jazz and ambient, which they self-described as an "unholy ambient mixture of slow jazz ballads, Black Sabbath doom and down-tuned Autopsy sounds".
+In 1992, they produced a crossover of jazz and ambient, which they self-described as an "unholy ambient mixture of slow jazz ballads, Black Sabbath doom and down-tuned Autopsy sounds".
+In 1993, the band expanded their name to Bohren & der Club of Gore as a tribute to the Dutch group Gore, whose work had inspired them to pursue instrumental music.

 Henseleit left the band in 1996 and was replaced by Christoph Clöser in 1997, replacing the guitar with a saxophone at the same time.
+Thorsten Benning departed the group in late 2015.
+Since his departure, the remaining members have continued to work as a trio.